 Barely nineteen years old, Euler dared to compete with the greatest scientific minds of the time by responding to a prize question of the Paris Academy of Sciences with a memoir on the optimal placing of masts on a ship.
-He did not win first prize, but still a respectable second.
-A year later, when the physics chair at the University of Basel became vacant, the young Euler, dauntlessly again, but with the full support of his mentor, Johann Bernoulli, competed for the position, but failed, undoubtedly because of his youth and lack of an extensive record of publications.
-In a sense, this was a blessing in disguise, because in this way he was free to accept a call to the Academy of Sciences in St. Petersburg, founded a few years earlier by the czar Peter I (the Great).
+He, who at that point in his life had never so much as seen a ship, did not win first prize, but still a respectable second.
+A year later, when the physics chair at the University of Basel became vacant, the young Euler, dauntlessly again, though with the full support of his mentor, Johann Bernoulli, competed for the position, but failed, undoubtedly because of his youth and lack of an extensive record of publications.
+In a sense, this was a blessing in disguise, because in this way he was free to accept a call to the Academy of Sciences in St. Petersburg, founded a few years earlier by the czar Peter I (the Great), where he was to find a much more promising arena in which to fully develop himself.
 The groundwork for this appointment had been laid by Johann Bernoulli and two of his sons, Niklaus II and Daniel I, both of whom were already active at the Academy.

-2.2 St. Petersburg 1727-1741: Meteoric rise to world fame and academic advancement
+2.2.
+St. Petersburg 1727-1741: Meteoric Rise to World Fame and Academic Advancement.
 Euler spent the winter of 1726 in Basel studying anatomy and physiology in preparation for his anticipated duties at the Academy.
-When he arrived in St. Petersburg, and started his position as an adjunct of the Academy, it was determined, however, that he should devote himself entirely to the mathematical sciences.
+When he arrived in St. Petersburg and started his position as an adjunct of the Academy, it was soon determined, however, that he should devote himself entirely to the mathematical sciences.
 In addition, he was to participate in examinations for the cadet corps and act as a consultant to the Russian state in a variety of scientific and technological questions.